omept/clientcontractor/README.md

 ## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.
+The app requires [Node.js](https://nodejs.org/en/) to be installed.
+I recommend using the LTS version.

 1. Start by creating a local repository for this folder.